Conditions of Carriage

 Children under five can travel for free with a responsible adult.
 Children aged 5 - 21 with a Scottish National Entitlement card can travel for free as a concession.
 We also offer a 50% discount to other children who are 18 or under and don't have a Scottish National Entitlement card.
 We may ask for proof of age if you look like you are 16 or over.

-If you don’t have a valid ticket for your journey we will ask you to pay for your fare plus an additional £20 penalty charge.
+If we find you on board without a valid ticket for your journey, we will ask you to pay the full on board fare plus an additional £20 penalty charge.
 Please just purchase a ticket because we don’t want to charge you more than we have to.
+The exception is where you've spoken to the driver and they've used their discretion to allow you to travel.

 You can cancel your booking online for free, anytime up until your bus leaves.
 If you want to change your reservation then cancel your booking and just book another ticket.
 When you cancel your booking we’ll give you an account credit that can be used instantly to rebook or you can request a refund.